mwarning/openwrt-examples/README.md

 * PKG_RELEASE: Revision of the package.
 Start at 1 and increase when the package changes. reset to 1 if PKG_VERSION changes.
 * PKG_REV: Branch name or git commit id (sha1 hash).
 * PKG_SOURCE_URL: Path to a download directory or source control repository (e.g. git, svn, ..)
+* PKG_SOURCE: Name of the source file to be downloaded.
+Will be appended to PKG_SOURCE_URL.
+The file be cached in dl/.
+* PKG_SOURCE_URL_FILE: Name of the source file to be downloaded.
+If set, will be used instead of PKG_SOURCE to be append to PKG_SOURCE_URL.
+(Not yet implemented)
 * PKG_MAINTAINER: Name and Email address of the maintainer.
 See example for prefered format.
 * PKG_LICENSE_FILES: A file in the package that has licensing information.
 * PKG_BUILD_DIR: Set explicit build directory, e.g. if the extracted directory does not match the PKG_NAME PKG_VERSION scheme: `PKG_BUILD_DIR:=$(BUILD_DIR)/FooBar-$(PKG_VERSION)`